metablaster/WindowsFirewallRuleset/Readme/WindowsPowerShell.md

 ## How to open Windows PowerShell

 1. Right click on the Task bar and select `Taskbar settings`
-2. Toggle **ON**
-`Replace Command Prompt with Windows Powershell in the menu when I right click the start button`
+2. Enable `Replace Command Prompt with Windows Powershell in the menu when I right click the start button`
 3. Right click on start button in Windows
 4. Click `Windows Powershell (Admin)` to open Powershell as Administrator
-5. If prompted for password, enter administrator password and click "Yes" to continue
+5. If prompted for password, enter Administrator password and click `Yes` to continue

 ## How to open Windows PowerShell in target folder